dukha/trans2017/doc/calbacks.html.md

 ##calmapp_version:
 * before_create :add_english
->>Adds the Englsih language to the version if the user left it out.
+>>Adds the English language to the version if the user left it out.
 Englsh is required for all versions
 >>Not done as delayed job as a short process.

 ##redis_instance